umitkengil/umitkengil/README.md

 - ❓ You can contact me about the Bootstrap and  .Net technologies stack and related technologies.

-- ⚡ Among my hobbies: Watching movies and documentary
+- ⚡ Among my hobbies: Watching movies and documentaries

 <br/>